-Journalist Prashant Kanojia’s arrest ‘politically motivated’, say over 980 personalities
+Journalist Prashant Kanojia’s arrest ‘politically motivated’, say over 980 activists and scholars

 “Prashant Kanojia is a well-respected journalist with a big social media following.
 Being an outspoken Bahujan with a mass following, who consistently raises issues of caste-based exclusion and violence, his arrest has to be seen as an attack on the anti-caste activists.
 We, the undersigned, condemn these intimidation and harassment tactics of the Uttar Pradesh government and demand Kanojia’s early and timely release.”

-Kanojia was arrested last month based on a first information report by a man identified as Dinesh Kumar Shukla.
+Kanojia was arrested last month based on a first information report by a man named Dinesh Kumar Shukla.
 The FIR alleged that Kanojia had tweeted a morphed image of a poster with the name of Sushil Tiwari, a member of the right-wing group called the Hindu Army, on it.

 The FIR claimed that Kanojia had written that “as per Tiwari’s orders”, there will be a ban on the entry of members of the Scheduled Caste, Scheduled Tribes and Other Backward Classes into the Ram temple in Ayodhya.
 However, Kanojia’s wife had denied the charges.